Mithun-Nag/Evolution_of_Caspase_ensemble/README.md

 ### 1️⃣ Add Raw Centrality Data

-Place the Excel files containing **Degree** and **Betweenness** centrality obtained from cytoscape values in:
+Place the Excel files containing **Degree** and **Betweenness** centrality obtained from the sensenet application (https://apps.cytoscape.org/apps/sensenet) within cytoscape (https://cytoscape.org/) using frames from MD simulations (Gromacs):

 - `Centrality_Analysis/No_Urea/`
 - `Centrality_Analysis/Urea/`

 👉 **Refer to the README file in `Centrality_Analysis/`** for the correct column format of these Excel files.
-If you do not have simualtions in Urea just leave folder blank.
+If you do not have simualtions in Urea just leave urea folder blank.

 ---